BCarter99/cookie-clicker/README.md

 # cookie-clicker

-Automatic cookie clicker from Tech with Time tutorial
+Automatic cookie clicker from Tech with Tim tutorial